Skip to main content

 Course requirements:

-• Each of STAT 6120 (Linear Models), STAT 6190 (Introduction to Mathematical Statistics), and STAT 7100 (Introduction to Advanced Statistical Inference), plus a course in professional skills, STAT 7995 (Statistical Consulting) (12 credits)
+• Each of STAT 6120 (Linear Models), STAT 6190 (Introduction to Mathematical Statistics), and STAT 7100 (Introduction to Advanced Statistical Inference), and a course in professional skills, STAT 7995 (Statistical Consulting) (12 credits)

 • At least four courses from a list of Core Electives (12 or more credits)